Bogdan-Borunov/Cython-Compiler/README.md

 python compiler.py
 ```

-After запускing, the program will open the command menu in the selected language.
+After starting, the program will open the command menu in the selected language.

 ---